Phonological history of Old Irish: Proto-Celtic long vowels and diphthongs

 The Old Irish diphthongs úi, éu, íu stem from earlier sequences of short vowels separated by *w, e.g. drúid- "druid" < dru-wid- "tree-knower".

 Most instances of é and ó in nonarchaic Old Irish are due to compensatory lengthening of short vowels before lost consonants or to the merging of two short vowels in hiatus: cét /kʲeːd/ 'hundred' < Proto-Celtic kantom (cf. Welsh cant) < PIE kṃtóm.

-Consonants
+Changes to Proto-Celtic consonants

 Overview

 See Proto-Celtic for various changes that occurred in all the Celtic languages, but these are the most important: